lhiken/funkyscout24/README.md

 #### Preface

-Funkyscout uses react with typescript.
+Funkyscout uses React with Typescript and Vite.

 #### Development

-For local development, clone the repo and open a terminal window in your funkyscout folder, and run the following commands.
+Clone the repo and open a terminal window in your funkyscout folder, and run the following commands.
 Make sure you have node.js installed beforehand.

 ```
-npm install vite
+npm install
 npm run dev
 ```

+#### Database Structure

+The [database](https://supabase.com/dashboard/project/ogjtjvjcrnmbkzowovvc) (Request access if you do not have access) is hosted on Supabase.